 Do you have a smart eating strategy when hunger strikes or do you simply reach for the nearest quick-fix?
 Sure, that Snickers bar may seem like a good idea at the time but an hour later your stomach will be growling and your energy levels crashing as you reach for something even worse.
 Sound familiar?
 Solve all of these problems with these easy, waistline-friendly snacks for every occasion.
 Here are our top weight loss picks for when you’re feeling peckish.

-IF YOU FEEL LIKE SALTY OR CRUNCHY: Bags of potato chips are nutritionally bankrupt.
+Feel like something ‘Salty or Crunchy?’
+Bags of potato chips are nutritionally bankrupt.
 Instead, boost the flavor and keep your waistline in check by tossing thinly sliced root vegetables like parsnips, carrots, sweet potato’s and beets with olive oil, salt and pepper.
 Roast in a 200°C oven until browned and crispy.

-Quick and easy high-fiber snacks like popcorn are great too.
+Quick and easy high-fibre snacks like popcorn are great too.
 But bypass the supermarket bags.
 Instead, make your own by adding 1/4 cup of popcorn kernels to a microwavable bag, along with a few teaspoons of vegetable oil and whatever spices you like.
 Curry, chili powder and herbs like thyme, rosemary and oregano all work well.
 Microwave on high for 2-3 minutes and enjoy!

 Occasionally indulging in the dark-stuff has been shown to decrease blood pressure and reduce cravings for salty, sweet and fatty foods.
 Look for choc treats that contain nuts & whole grains.
 You’ll feel fuller for longer and better curb your appetite until the next meal.

-But before you crack open that calorie-laden dip from the supermarket, take a page from the Italians and make your own instead.
+Feel like something ‘Nibbly’ or ‘Spicy’?
+Whip up a dip with some whole grain crackers/bread, vegetables, mixed nuts or roasted peas and beans.
+You’ll boost dietary fibre and antioxidant’s and clock up essential nutrients like Zinc and vitamin E. Before you crack open that calorie-laden dip from the supermarket, take a page from the Italians and make your own instead.
 Simply combine 100g of chopped anchovies packed in olive oil with one tablespoon each of minced garlic and fresh rosemary.
 Heat on low for 10mins, then add a pinch of salt and fresh cracked pepper and let the dipping begin!

 7-Day Weight Loss Eating Plan